TrustedFirmware-M/trusted-firmware-m/docs/building/tfm_build_instruction.rst

 - GNU - **default**
 - ArmClang
 - IAR
-- LLVM Embedded Toolchain for Arm
+- Arm Toolchain for Embedded (ATfE)

 Each toolchain has a configuration file for the compiler and linker.
 They are located at the root directory of TF-M.